irenestevens8/5PSeq-Explorer-docs/plots.md

 ### 5.1 Amino Acid Protection Heatmap

 **What it shows:**
-Heatmap displaying 5P-seq signal intensity (CPM or row-normalized) for each amino acid across positions relative to its coding codon.
-Rows = amino acids, columns = positions (-20 to -3), color intensity = ribosome density.
+Heatmap displaying 5PSeq signal intensity (CPM or row-normalized) for each amino acid across positions relative to its coding codon.
+Rows = amino acids, columns = positions (-20 to -3), color intensity = read counts.

 **Biological Interpretation:**